typestyle/typestyle.github.io/src/docs/play.md

 ![](/images/book/play/error.png)

 ### Live output
-The last JSX expression that gets evaluated in the code gets rendered to the output window
+The last JSX expression that gets evaluated in the code gets rendered to the output window.
+You are free to write any other TypeScript code before that if you want.

 ```play
 let message = "Hello World!";